Benhgift/tag-forest/README.md

 ## Tag-forrest 0.9.1
 Tag your notes when they apply to different subsections, and update those tagged notes when you make changes.
 (Try the example file)

-Install:
+### Install:
   - clone everything to a folder in .vim/bundle
   - put this in your ~/.vimrc: `set conceallevel=1`

+### Use:
-Use: Press `gy` in normal mode to update all notes bound to the one with the cursor on it.
+Press `gy` in normal mode to update all notes bound to the one with the cursor on it.
 Please see the sample notes file for formatting.
 To add a new note simply put `<tags = tag1, tag2, tagN>` above your new note and press `gy` in normal mode.

 Tag coloumns are hidden by default using vim's conceal feature.
 Please use correct syntax formatting and keep a linebreak between all notes and section tags as shown in the example file.
+Section tags are formatted like `tag:`

 To delete a tag put a - in front of it like `<tags = -math, science>` and press `gy`.